HazardJ/commonlaw_accord_code/spec.md

       if token.value is in prefixed_keys:
         return neighbor.link_map[token.value]
       else:
-        #go to next depth and repeat
+        # go to next depth and repeat
         result = search_for(token, neighbor.link_map.destination.link_map, deprefix_count, original_link_map)
         if result is not None:
+          # we found a match in the sub_tree!
           return result
         else:
-          #if we didn't find anything, search horizontally
+          # if we didn't find anything, search horizontally
           search_for(token, rest(link_map), prefixes, deprefix_count, original_link_map)
-    #will this happen in the right order...
-No it will not, has to be called from top
-    | mt => return None #NOTE: Need some way to move knowledge about prefixing limit up the stack
+    | mt => return None
+      #NOTE: Need some better way to move knowledge about prefixing limit up the stack

 def render_terminal(terminal :: Terminal):